 Arkivoc paper (from the 2017 volume) on the website.

 Manuscripts must be prepared using MS Word as a doc file.

-Manuscripts in pdf format CANNOT be accepted.
+Manuscripts in pdf format CANNOT be considered.

 2.1.3 Macros and bookmarks:

 manuscripts containing macros and bookmarks CANNOT be accepted.

 2.1.4 Text file format